Skip to Content

 We went for mojitos and the local “Zambezi” beer for drinks.

-And for food, we shared a plate of two African pies (one beef, the other chicken-and-mushroom), made fresh by the hotel’s pastry chef each day, along with fresh-cut fries.
+And for food, we shared a plate of two African pies (one beef, the other chicken-and-mushroom), along with fresh-cut fries.
+The pies are made fresh each day by the hotel’s pastry chef.
 Yummy!

 We were also entertained by a couple of baboons that jumped in and onto the bar, snatching an orange and other fruit before scampering off.
 (We can’t resist watching monkeys, be it in Bali, Africa or anywhere else we travel.)

-It was a pleasant way to finish off our “Vulture Culture” experience!
+It was a very pleasant way to finish off our Victoria Falls vulture feeding experience!

 When you’re planning what to do in Victoria Falls, viewing the waterfalls, of course, trumps all other Victoria Falls tours.